Alaska Endurance Trail Run

 Northern Region of Alaska State Parks

-Only one is close to town, but if you want more of a wilderness, non-commercial camping experience, few places beat Alaska State Parks.
+Only one campground is close to town, but if you want more of a wilderness, non-commercial camping experience, few places beat Alaska State Parks.
 Best bets are probably the campgrounds in the Chena River State Recreation Area (about an hour east of town on Chena Hot Springs Road) or the Lower Chatanika State Recreation Area (about 40 minutes north of town on the Elliott Highway).
 Both have a handful of quite nice campgrounds.

-Chena River State Recreation Site, on University Avenue across from the BLM building and near Fred Meyer West.
+The one State Parks campground in town is the Chena River State Recreation Site, on University Avenue across from the BLM building and near Fred Meyer West.
 This had been closed because of some management issues, but re-opened in 2022 after some modifications, although is not yet open for camping.
-Worth inquiring about an update.
+It’s worth inquiring about an update.
 (Don’t confuse this one with the Chena River State Recreation Area, which is some 50 miles east of Fairbanks.)

 Tanana Valley Campground and RV Park